DanHodges/TheologicalDictionary/Repentance.md

 # Repentance
-Definition of Repentance coming soon.
+The definition of Repentance is coming soon!